bamboo-firewall/docs/case-studies/policy/usecase.md

     participant DB as Database
-    Agent ->> APIS: Call interval to check policy changes by uuid and version of agent APIS ->> DB: Get current version policy of agent APIS ->> Agent: Response all rules of policy if version not match Agent ->> Agent: Save rules, uuid, version of policy to mem cache Agent ->> DP: Get rules
+    Agent ->> APIS: Call interval to check policy changes by uuid and version of agent APIS ->> DB: Get current version policy of agent APIS ->> Agent: Response all rules of policy
+    Agent ->> Agent: Save rules, uuid, version of policy to mem cache Agent ->> DP: Get rules
     Agent ->> Agent: Hash current rules from APIS and rules of DataPlane